rebing/graphql-laravel/README.md

         ],
         'middleware' => ['auth'],
         // Which HTTP methods to support; must be given in UPPERCASE!
-        'method' => ['GET', 'POST'],
+        // Default is POST only; enable GET explicitly if needed 'method' => ['GET', 'POST'],
         'execution_middleware' => [
             \Rebing\GraphQL\Support\ExecutionMiddleware\UnusedVariablesMiddleware::class,